Mampuru/All_of_me/README.md

 [![My Skills](https://skillicons.dev/icons?i=flutter,dart)](https://skillicons.dev)

-A Flutter application that allow you to digitize your identifty
+A Flutter application that allows you to digitize your identifty.More like a digital varification application.

 ## Features
 - Link your Drivers licence